amoe/lotdd/lotdd_notes.md

 It's not clear if the library code from example 7.3 will ever be returned to?
 I hope it will!
 As we didn't do any of the implementation.
 We are now focused on a completely separate "line reader" test.

+There's no way to go from a file descriptor to an `fstream` in standard C++, so we have to do something even more bizarre:

+Boost can wrap a file descriptor in an fstream.
+We might have to prototype this separately.